emasche/BellaBeats-Case-Study-using-R/README.md

 *Author: Emma Schenegg*
 *Date: 2025-07-19*

-For the complete version of this analysis please follow this link [📄 View Full Report (PDF)](Final-Report-PDF.pdf?raw=true)
+To download the complete version of this analysis please follow this link [📄 View Full Report (PDF)](Final-Report-PDF.pdf?raw=true)

 # Introduction